HugoRamonPereira/hugoramonpereira/README.md

 ![shadcn/ui Badge](https://img.shields.io/badge/shadcn%2Fui-000?logo=shadcnui&logoColor=fff&style=for-the-badge)
 ![Vuetify Badge](https://img.shields.io/badge/Vuetify-1867C0?logo=vuetify&logoColor=fff&style=for-the-badge)

-- 💻 Currently I am working hard to improve my skills with Next.js and also Vue.js.
+- 💻 Currently I am working hard to improve my skills with Astro, Next.js, Vue.js and Nuxt.js.
-- 🖥️ I am also learning Node.js aspiring to be a Fullstack Developer.
+- 🖥️ I am also expanding my Node.js skills to become a better Fullstack Developer.
 - 📱 I have also started my journey as a Mobile Developer with React Native.
-- 👨🏻‍💻 The tecnologies I work daily with are: ReactJS, NextJS, Typescript and Javascript, Vue.js and others.
+- 👨🏻‍💻 The tecnologies I work daily with are: ReactJS, NextJS, Astro, Vue.js, Nuxt.js with Typescript and also Node.js.

 “The only thing standing between you and outrageous success is continuous progress” - Dan Waldschmidt